ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/advanced_soc/creating_peripheral.md

     *Figure 2.2.
 Adding peripheral details*

-3. We need a Subordinate interface and four 32-bit registers are enough for our switched and LEDs.
+3. You need a Subordinate interface and four 32-bit registers for the switches and LEDs.

     ![Peripheral settings for Subordinate interface](Images/Picture9.png)

     *Figure 2.3.
 Peripheral settings for Subordinate interface*

-4. Finally, on the last page, choose “Edit IP” and click “Finish”.
+4. On the last page, choose “Edit IP” and click “Finish”.
 In the “Sources” window, you will see two Verilog files in Design Sources:
 - A top file, i.e., AUP_advanced_SoC_v1_0.v
-- A file that ends with “S00_AXI”, i.e., AUP_advanced_SoC_v1_0_S00_AXI.v
+- A filename that ends with “S00_AXI”, i.e., AUP_advanced_SoC_v1_0_S00_AXI.v

-They are a basic template for an AXI-Lite peripheral and we can implement our GPIO logic by some modifications.
+These are the basic template files generated for an AXI-Lite peripheral.
+You can now implement custom GPIO logic by making some changes to these template files.

 5. Double-click to open the top-level Verilog file called “AUP_advanced_SoC_v1_0.v”: